Pac-12 Conference men's basketball: All-time school records (ranked according to all time wins)

-Through end of the 2021-22 regular season including the NCAA tournament.
+Through end of the 2023–24 regular season.
 Records reflect official NCAA results, including any forfeits or win vacating.

+Pac-12 Team vs. Team Results

+This table summarizes the all-time head-to-head results between teams.
+Results are through the 2021–22 season.

 Head coaches

 Coaches

 Note: Stats shown are before the beginning of the season.
 Overall includes records from other schools.